Updated Feb 26, 2019

 This, at its core, is why integration on this level is so important.
 It’s also why tools like Visme (which I created to empower people to communicate visually) allow you to have one foot firmly planted in both worlds.
 Yes, you can use it to create your next presentation for online distribution.
 But you can also use it to help create that next great flyer you’re about to send out into the world, too.

-Flyers give you the opportunity to capture people where they already are and deliver the most relevant information at the most relevant time.” as it is relevant to the topic “Integrating Print and Digital Marketing together”.
-And it is also good supporting detail to the discussion about the next great flyers
+Flyers give you the opportunity to capture people where they already are and deliver the most relevant information at the most relevant time; Canva’s ultimate guide to flyer design will help you do just that.

 Again, you need to remember that the decision between print and digital marketing isn’t really a decision at all.
 It was never an either/or situation to begin with, even though a lot of people tried very hard to make it one.
 Monetizing your videos with a service like Uscreen is still very effective, but so is sending out direct mail as often as you have the opportunity to do so.